jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### To Do

-I have to involve text code in explanations about access.
+I might involve text code in explanations about access.
 What about interface lines
 What about calls to clauses?
 Well... maybe if calls to clauses doesn’t work too well I may just forbid it...?
 Might that have major consequences?